LlmKira/Docs/docs/en/dev/basic.md

 During each recursion, the last function will be ignored.
 If you want the function to be reusable, you can set the `repeatable` attribute.

-The default chain recursion depth is 6, defined through the `limit_child` attribute. **The plugin prohibits redefining this parameter. **
+The default chain recursion depth is 6, defined through the `limit_child` attribute. **The plug-in prohibits redefining this parameter.**

 ::: tip
 When a new dialogue chain is started, the first node will inherit the function attributes of the previous dialogue